Mitch Megginson: Club career

+Cove Rangers

-In June 2016, Megginson signed a three-year contract with Highland League champions Cove Rangers, a team for whom his father Mike had played for in the 1990s and early 2000s.
-He has scored 200 goals for Cove Rangers and has been a part of 3 title winning squads.
+In June 2016, Megginson signed a three-year contract with Highland League champions Cove Rangers, a team for whom his father Mike had played in the 1990s and early 2000s.
+He has scored nearly 250 goals for Cove Rangers and has been a part of three title winning squads.
+In June 2026, Megginson departed the club after rejecting a new contract.
+Megginson was awarded a testimonial year in January 2026, and had his testimonial match on 12 July 2026 where he captained a team of Cove Rangers Legends in a 6-3 defeat to Aberdeen Legends, he scored Cove's third goal.

 International career

 Megginson won six caps and has scored three goals for the Scotland under-17 team.
 He also won one cap and scored one goal for the under-19 team.